wp-plugins/wordpress-commentracker/readme.txt

 == Screenshots ==

 1. This screenshot shows the capture dialog.
 2. This screenshot shows my customized template for the distributed comments category.
+3. This screenshots shows how a single comment entry looks like on my customized template.

 == Usage ==